iKenshu/todolist/README.md

 This is a Todo List API built with FastAPI and PostgreSQL.
 The application allows users to manage their todo items, including creating, reading, updating, and deleting tasks.

+This project is now in a production URL: [https://todo-list-delicate-field-2232.fly.dev/docs](https://todo-list-delicate-field-2232.fly.dev/docs)

 ## Requirements

 - Python 3.12